 Most pieces describing the bright future of the smart home industry often refer to forecasts, many of which report numbers that are too general to make any conclusions.
 For instance, the latest Zion Market Research dated August 2017 shows the market will grow by 14.5% annually up to 2022.

 While this is an extremely positive trend, it lacks information on the risks and pitfalls you may bump into in your business.
 Every day we get news on insecure smart home products and startups failing to meet their expectations.
 This might disappoint you, but from our perspective, the manufacturers often hurry up to be the first on the market, and eventually, don’t spend enough time on meeting user expectations and polishing product security.
 As a result, they either fail or appear to be unable to get a significant market share.

-Gideon Kimbrell, an entrepreneur and co-founder of Inlist, says a pretty same thing.
+Gideon Kimbrell, an entrepreneur, and co-founder of Enlist says a pretty same thing.
 He is sure that to succeed in the home automation market you need to ‘establish the right approach to security and data sharing and back it up with truly innovative and robust practices’.

-Energy efficiency, time economy, and everyday safety will get higher importance and urgency over time, and this is where home automation device can still make the revolution.
-Imagine window shades adjusting to daylight intensity, sleep cycle optimizers (e.g., see Moona), air cleaners and more.
+Energy efficiency, time economy, and everyday safety will get higher importance and urgency over time, and this is where home automation devices can still make the revolution.
+Imagine window shades adjusting to daylight intensity, sleep cycle optimizers (e.g., see Moona), air cleaners, and more.

 Besides, while the market is still young, it already offers tools to help you build your next smart home device.
-Various IoT platforms, frameworks and companies are now aimed to simplify the process of building a new product.
+Various IoT platforms, frameworks, and companies are now aiming to simplify the process of building a new product.